Andremassa/Server-Client-Script/README.md

 ---

-To my colleagues who want to use this script heres some HELP
+To my colleagues who want to use this script heres some help!

-(Plz be user root and copy your RSA key into a the server to a file with the name of "key.pem")

 1º git clone https://github.com/Andremassa/Server-Client-Script.git

+2º cd ./erver-Client-Script/

-2º bash ./dsfc/Start.sh  <-- PAY ATTENTION TO ALL QUESTION AND ANSWER THEM ALL!!!!
+3º bash ./Start.sh  <-- PAY ATTENTION TO ALL QUESTION AND ANSWER THEM ALL!!!!

-3º Connect to the client and login into root again

-4º ./dsfc/Start.sh  <-- PAY ATTENTION TO ALL QUESTION AND ANSWER THEM ALL!!!!

-5º ALL DONE!!!
+4º ALL DONE!!!

 ---